What to Eat at Oracle Park This Season

 The city's cult burger can be found at Section 136 on the Promenade.
-Must-eats at Super Duper Burger include their Super Burgers, garlic fries, and organic shakes.
+Must-eats at Super Duper include their Super Burgers, garlic fries, and organic shakes.

 All hot dogs and sausages are served unwrapped and open-faced in a paper boat at the Derby Grill, also home of the Impossible Burger, a juicy, plant-based burger that tastes like beef.
 We promise!

 You'll find a ton of healthy options at the Organic Coup, best known for its large menu of chicken wraps and sandwiches.
-Garlic tots and acai bowls are some of the new additions to the menu.
+Garlic tots and acai bowls are some of the recent additions to the menu.